__________

 • Limited or no Clinch.

-• Rules may adapt in many different ways such as K-1.
+• Rules may adapt in many different ways.

 SPINNING